Somerset 601-708

 A

-vellum Indenture on three large sheets measuring 77 cm x 59 cm approx Lease
+vellum Indenture on three large sheets measuring 77 cm x 59 cm approx Lease for

-for 15 years of a farm called Overland and Joyces in the Parish of Trull,
+15 years of a farm called Overland and Joyces in

-Somerset dated 8 September 1843 Parties: George King CHAPMAN, Richard DUNN,
+1843 Parties: George King CHAPMAN, Richard DUNN, Richard Venn DUNN, Thomas

-Richard Venn DUNN, Thomas Tanner HARRIS, Joan HART, Elizabeth ROBERTS, Emma
+Tanner HARRIS, Joan HART, Elizabeth ROBERTS, Emma Matilda ROBERTS, Louisa

-Buncombe, John Colman, George Matthew, John Stephens, Samuel Wilment Document
+George Matthew, John Stephens, Samuel Wilment

-Richard Dunn, Joan Hart Witnesses:
+Roberts, Richard Dunn, Joan Hart Witnesses:

 John Ireland Cooper, Charles Harris Condition: Stained and fading on